chainsawriot/ica2020what/README.md

     ##       provid      increas     interact        model          two
     ##          784          784          783          783          780

-# What the “big 10” scholars are writing?
+# What the “big 5” divisions are writing?

 ## Health Communication